malanski/CalculatorX/README.md

 </div>

 ## Objectives:
-- Create a Online Calculator SASS + HTML
+- Create a Online Calculator
 - Use JavaScript
 - Customizate Design